Are you homeless or at risk of homelessness?

 - quickly rehousing homeless individuals and families while minimizing the trauma and dislocation caused to homeless individuals, families, and communities by homelessness;

-- promoting access to and effect utilization of mainstream programs; and
+- promoting access to and utilization of mainstream resources and benefits; and

 - optimizing stability and self-sufficiency for individuals and families while homeless and once housed.